dylogedyloge/nextjs-cohere-google-places-tourist-suggestions/README.md

 - Utilizes Next.js for server-side rendering and optimized performance
 - Integrates Cohere AI for natural language processing and generation
 - Leverages Google Places API for accessing attraction data
+- The final data table cells are editable, and also user can remove an entire row

 ## Installation